rednafi/brisk-bash/README.md

 ### ls

-`ls` lists all the files and folders in a user specified directory
+`ls` lists all the files and folders in a user-specified directory

 ```bash
 # Displays everything in the target directory